FrozenBrick/iOSImagedownloader/README.md

 # iOSImagedownloader

-This tool helps to download screenshots from Apple App Store.
+This tool helps to download screenshots in high resolution from Apple App Store.

 # Steps